-The strategy and key areas of focus in relation to the management of stakeholder relationships are disclosed under "Stakeholder Engagement" on Page 5 of the FY2019 Sustainability Report.
+The strategy and key areas of focus in relation to the management of stakeholder relationships are disclosed under "Stakeholder Engagement" on Page 8 of the FY2020 Sustainability Report.

-The Company provides timely and informative updates relating to company announcements quarterly financial results announcements and news releases on its corporate website.
+The Company provides timely and informative updates relating to company announcements halfyearly financial results announcements and news releases on its corporate website.
 Moving forward, the Company will include more details on its management of stakeholder relationships during the reporting period, including best practices for compliance.